KOSHER COGNACS

 Dupuy is produced by Bache-Gabrielsen.
 Dupuy VSOP, Luxus Tentation and Dupuy Extra are in the 2021 OU Guide for kosher products.

-VS, kosher for Passover (UO-p) in the upper right corner VSOP, kosher for Passover (UO-p) in the upper right corner XO, kosher for Passover (UO-p) in the upper right corner
+VS, kosher for Passover (UO-p) in the upper right corner Up can be seen on the back-side (click on the photo); US bottle VSOP, kosher for Passover (UO-p) in the upper right corner XO, kosher for Passover (UO-p) in the upper right corner

 Authorised by Rabanut Harashit of Israel; only with kashrut symbol on the bottle